finbourne/finbourne-identity-sdk-python/sdk/docs/AuthenticationApi.md

 # **grant_support_access**
 > SupportAccessResponse grant_support_access(support_access_request)

-[EARLY ACCESS] GrantSupportAccess: Grants FINBOURNE support access to your account
+GrantSupportAccess: Grants FINBOURNE support access to your account

 Granting support access will allow FINBOURNE employees full access to your data with the express intent to investigate support issues  You can revoke this (and all) access at any time using the InvalidateSupportAccess endpoint.